fanpu/website/_summaries/2024-10-03-enhancing-retrieval-augmented-large-language-models-with-iterative-retrieval-generation-synergy.markdown

 #### 1. Iterative Retrieval-Generation Synergy

-Instead of just retrieving context and generating a response for RAG just once, we can iteratively perform this process and give the LLM the opportunity to retrieve more relevant information in the next iteration.
+Instead of just retrieving context and generating a response for RAG just once, we can iteratively perform this pgocess and give the LLM the opportunity to retrieve more relevant information in the next iteration.
 This is because there may be a semantic gap between the original question and the context needed to answer it.